semgrep/semgrep/CONTRIBUTING.md

 ### Development Environment

-You can use Visual Studio Code \(vscode\) to edit the code of semgrep.
+You can use Visual Studio Code \(vscode\) to edit the code of Semgrep.
 The [reason-vscode](https://marketplace.visualstudio.com/items?itemName=jaredly.reason-vscode) Marketplace extension adds support for OCaml/Reason.

 The OCaml and Reason IDE extension by David Morrison is another valid extension, but it seems not as actively maintained as reason-vscode.

-The source of semgrep contains also a .vscode/ directory at its root containing a task file to automatically build semgrep from vscode.
+The source of Semgrep contains also a .vscode/ directory at its root containing a task file to automatically build Semgrep from vscode.

 Note that dune and ocamlmerlin must be in your PATH for vscode to correctly build and provide cross-reference on the code.
 In case of problems, do: